Research & Blog

 Recent advances in model architecture enable better performance with fewer parameters:

-• Mixture of Experts (MoE): Activate only relevant parameters
+• Mixture of Experts (MoE): activate only relevant parameters

-• Flash Attention: Reduce memory overhead by 10x
+• Flash Attention: reduce memory overhead by 10x

-• Grouped Query Attention: Better parameter efficiency
+• Grouped Query Attention: better parameter efficiency

-• RoPE Embeddings: Superior position encoding with fewer parameters
+• RoPE Embeddings: superior position encoding with fewer parameters

 Real-World Success Stories